Chizzoz/php-contact-form/README.md

 So, let's say you have created your website, maybe a portfolio website using HTML or PHP, with a couple of pages such as Home, About, Portfolio and Contact.
 You have created a beautiful form on your Contact page with fields such as Name, Phone, Email and Query.

 ##Problem
-You have this beatiful form, but you are not really sure how to make it work.
+You have this beautiful form, but you are not really sure how to make it work.

 ##Possible Solution
 There are several waysin which one can get feedback or queries submitted using such a form.
 What I will be sharing is a solution that: